The Xerox Foundation

 United Way: Each year Xerox employees are educated on the benefits of the United Way programs and services.
 Xerox people can then choose to give, volunteer or advocate for the many organizations their United Way supports.

-The Xerox Science Consultant Program: The Xerox Science Consultant program enjoys a rich history of 45 years duration.
+The Xerox Science Consultant Program: The Xerox Science Consultant program enjoys a rich history of nearly 50 years.
 Active in Monroe County, NY and Wilsonville, OR, the goal of the program is to improve student attitudes towards science, make it fun, interesting and accessible.
 Xerox Science Consultants deliver hands-on science lessons to students in grades 4-6 that "make science cool."

 FIRST Robotics and LEGO League: Xerox's partnership with FIRST (For the Inspiration and Recognition of Science and Technology) brings together students and Xerox scientists to build a programmed, fully functional robot — from a box of parts or bag of Legos®.
 The partnership has helped thousands of students channel their curiosity through a challenging and fun-filled program that shows "real-life" science and engineering concepts at work.